• Hungarian Language

 Pros

-• Apartment Friendly: Very house-friendly dog the Shiba Inu breed.
+• Apartment Adaptability: Very house-friendly dog the Shiba Inu breed.

-• Grooming: Easy to groom: The Shiba Inu doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Shiba Inu doesn't require a lot of grooming.

 • Drooling Tendency: The Shiba Inu is a perfect example of a very low drooling tendency.

-• Weight Gain Potential / Prone to Obesity: Low to Average: The Shiba Inu has a low to the average risk for obesity.
+• Obesity Tendency: Low to Average: The Shiba Inu has a low to the average risk for obesity.

-• Watchdog Ability: Shiba Inu dogs are good watchdogs.
+• Watchdog Rating: Shiba Inu dogs are good watchdogs.

-• Adaptability: Shiba Inu dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Shiba Inu dogs adapt well to lifestyle changes and different living environments.

 Cons

-• Hypoallergenic: Shiba Inu dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Shiba Inu dogs don't do well with allergy sufferers by causing allergic reactions.

 • Shedding Level: Shiba Inu dogs shed above average.

-• Mouthiness: Shiba Inu dogs have a higher than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Shiba Inu dogs have a higher than average tendency to nip, chew, playbite, or herd people.

 • Impulse to Wander or Roam: The wanderlust potential of the Shiba Inu is strong enough to escape from home.